curl/curl/docs/ROADMAP.md

    To decide: if we need to bundle parts of the nghttp2 stuff that probably won't be shipped by many distros.

-- stream properties API

-   Provide options for setting priorities and dependencies among the streams (easy handles).
-They are mostly information set for the stream and sent to the server so we don't have to add much logic for this.

-- server push

-   Not exactly clear exactly how to support this API-wise, but by adding handles without asking for a resource it could be a way to be prepared to receive pushes in case such are sent.
-We probably need it to still specify a URL with host name, port etc but we probably need a special option to tell libcurl it is for server push purposes.

 - provide option for HTTP/2 "prior knowledge" over clear text

    As it would avoid the roundtrip-heavy Upgrade: procedures when you _know_